 Do you need a TEFL certificate to teach abroad?

 Some countries require teachers to have TEFL certification as a bare minimum.
 For example, you can teach English in Mexico without a degree but you must have at least a TEFL certificate.
-Most jobs in China also require at least a TEFL certificate.
+All jobs in China now require teachers to have a degree and a TEFL certificate too.

 The requirements will vary from school to school and from country to country, but having a decent TEFL qualification will stand you in good stead for your job search.